sonamsamdupkhangsar/digitalocean-s3-lib/README.md

     .expectBody(String.class)
 ```

-The following is an example of an upload for photo with thumbnail dimension in query param:
+The following is an example of an upload for photo which will create a thumbnail with dimension in query param:
 ```
 MultiValueMap<String, Object> body = new LinkedMultiValueMap<>();
 body.add("file", langurPhoto);